ScienceParkStudyGroup/Intro-Google-Earth-Engine-lesson/_episodes/02-code-editor.md

 *Note: If you didn't make any changes to the script, the* **Save** *button will be greyed out.*

 If you look at the top left panel, you can see the script is now saved in your **Scripts** manager.
-You have three categories of scripts: private, shared and examples.
+You have four categories of scripts: owner, reader, writer and examples.
 Each script is backed up on Git.
 If you move your mouse over the name of the script, three icons will pop up that allow you to revert to older versions, rename or delete the script.
 You can also make folders and click and drags scripts into those directories.

 *Note/Warning: If you rename a script, it's revision history disappears.*